KRM

 The painter of light

-As one of Norway’s most significant artists, Hertervig made a highly original contribution to Norwegian romantic landscape painting.
+Lars Hertervig (1830–1902) is one of Norway's most significant artists and the most original contributor to Norwegian Romantic landscape painting.